egordorichev/LastTry/README.md

 ./gradlew clean build
 ```

+### Running

+You should end up with a jar.
+Place it in the `core/assets/` directory and run.

 ### Contributing

 If you want to help the project grow, here is some stuff you can do: